SROI Analysis: Stage 6 – Reporting, Using and Embedding

 This stage involves three steps:

 - Using results

 6.a Reporting to stakeholders

-It is extremely important to share the findings of the SROI analysis with your stakeholders and communicate the results in a manner which is most relevant and meaningful to them.
+It is extremely important to share the findings of the SROI analysis with your stakeholders and communicate the results in a manner that is most relevant and meaningful to them.
 You may want to explore more ways of communicating than just publishing the findings on the website, you may want to take a more personal approach.
 It all depends on the kind of groups you are dealing with.
 Some stakeholders may also be interested in knowing the process of the analysis besides the results.

 Apart from the financial aspect of the exercise, the SROI report should also include the qualitative and quantitative aspects to give a better idea about the social value that has been created by the activity.
-Finally, keep in mind that the report should speak of the changes brought about the activity and explain the decisions made in the course of the analysis.Apart from the financial aspect of the exercise, the SROI report should also include the qualitative and quantitative aspects to give a better idea about the social value that has been created by the activity.
+Finally, keep in mind that the report should speak of the changes brought about by the activity and explain the decisions made in the course of the analysis.Apart from the financial aspect of the exercise, the SROI report should also include the qualitative and quantitative aspects to give a better idea about the social value that has been created by the activity.
 Click To Tweet

-We had previously stated that it is important to back all your decisions by a strong rationale.
+We had previously stated that it is important to back all your decisions with a strong rationale.
 It is now when this activity will come into play to assure that the calculations are robust and accurate.

 Take into account commercial sensitivities and ensure meeting principles of transparency and materiality.
-Your report must be short, concise, comparable, comprehensive and well-structured.
+Your report must be short, concise, comparable, comprehensive, and well-structured.
 Your findings must be presented in a balanced fashion, communicating the positives and the negatives in a transparent yet sensitive fashion.